I know what you’re thinking. You’re thinking I’ve lost the plot.

 I’m talking about a coffee or a cup of tea.

 I’m not a fan of lavish dinners or lunches for a first date anyways.
-First dates like this tend to be full of pressure and have an “interview” vibe to them, that is not conducive to creating emotional attraction and emotional connection.

 However, if you and a man have already gotten to the point where you genuinely feel ready and willing to meet each other in person for the first time, then there’s every conceivable reason as to why it’s not only high value for you to offer to pay, it’s actually intelligent and can be self-serving to do so.